Anand-Mohankumar/Home-Lab/PfSense/PfSense Setup.md

 # Setting up pfSense in Virtualbox

 pfSense is a free and open source firewall and router that can be installed on a variety of hardware platforms or as a virtual machine.
 It offers many features such as network address translation (NAT), port forwarding, VPN, traffic shaping, firewall rules, and more.
-In this article, we will show you how to set up pfSense as a virtual machine in Virtualbox, a popular cross-platform virtualization software.
+In this article, we will show you how to set up pfSense as a virtual machine in Virtualbox

 ## Prerequisites